actris/data-management-plan/DMP/ACTRIS-DMP.md

 After receiving and processing the raw data (and receiving MWR files), we generate all Level 2 cloud products with our in-house processing suite.
 All processed data are stored in netCDF files, which are archived on FMIs data servers.
-From the processed files, we generate a metadata database which is synchronized with the master metadata repository hosted by the ACCESS unit.
+From the processed files, we generate a metadata database which is synchronized with the master metadata repository hosted by the DVAS unit.
 All of our metadata is available as a JSON format via restful http API.
 The actual metadata standard is yet to be decided, but it must comply with the netCDF conventions because we use the netCDF file format.
 All data files encounter regular back-ups.